ConfigMaps & Secrets

 • Docker registry credentials

-Kubernetes encodes all Secret values in base64.
-Note: this is for transport, not security.
+Kubernetes encodes all Secret values in base64 (for transport, not real security).

 Example